8.0 Respiratory System

 Every year, Canadians visit their health care provider for respiratory diseases such as allergies, asthma, bronchitis, common cold, chronic obstructive pulmonary disease (COPD), and pneumonia.
 Respiratory diseases and illnesses are a major public health concern in Canada.

-Chronic respiratory diseases (CRD) is an umbrella term to describe diseases that affect the airways and other structures of the lungs.
+Chronic respiratory diseases (CRD) are an umbrella term to describe diseases that effect the airways and other structures of the lungs.
 Some of the most common are chronic obstructive pulmonary disease (COPD), asthma, occupational lung diseases and pulmonary hypertension (World Health Organization, 2026).
 Other respiratory conditions that have a significant and potentially debilitating affect are cystic fibrosis, pneumonia, bronchiolitis, tuberculosis, and lung cancer.
 Respiratory diseases affect people of all ages and many are chronic, thereby having a major impact not only on the individual with the disease, but on their family, community and the health care system (Public Health Agency of Canada, 2018).
 Over 3 million Canadians are affected by one of the five major respiratory diseases, COPD, asthma, tuberculosis, lung cancer and cystic fibrosis, with many more persons impacted by other diseases not tracked by the health care system (Public Health Agency of Canada, 2018).

 The cost of chronic respiratory diseases has a great impact on health care costs in Canada.
 Currently, 3 million people in Canada, about 9.5% of Canada’s population, have asthma.
 Interestingly, 2 million adults have been diagnosed with COPD, and approximately 1.5 million people have not yet been diagnosed.
 The burden of respiratory diseases affects individuals and their families, schools, workplaces, neighborhoods, and cities.
 Improving health surveillance efforts will help to support and design new policies and programs that will positively impact the effects of these diseases on Canadians.
 The Canadian Chronic Disease Surveillance System (CCDSS) researches and identifies data on chronic diseases such as asthma and COPD to seek further solutions for the improvement of health for diagnosed Canadians (Public Health Agency of Canada, 2018).